lizhanmit/scala-tutorial/README.md

 - Use functions if you want to act on their instances, e.g. `f1.compose(f2)(2)`.
 - Use methods if you want to use default values for parameters e.g. `def m1(age: Int = 2) = ...`.
 - Use methods if you just need to compute and return.

 ---

+### Return

+`return` is not commonly used in Scala, although noting wrong if you use it.

+Think of `return` as a kind of break statement for functions, and **only** use it when you want that breakout functionality.

+---